RichardPatterson/midlines/README.md

-In addition to manipulating the density of points on the perimeter of the initial polygon, it is sometimes desirable to manipulate the density of points the form the midline.
+In addition to manipulating the density of points on the perimeter of the initial polygon, it is sometimes desirable to manipulate the density of points that form the midline.
 This results in fewer longer line segments, rather than many shorter line segments.
 This can be done using `midlines_dedensify` either before or after cleaning.
 Like with the `midlines_smooth` function, the points where lines join are not affected